About the 2016 Street Fare:

 Food & Drink

-A full map of the event and list of food vendor menu items, musical entertainment lineup, family activities and crafts and apparel can be found in our event program.
+A full map of the event and list of food vendor menu items, musical entertainment lineup, family activities and crafts and apparel will be found in our program.

 - Earth Bread and Brewery